1005 N. Marion St.

 Pinellas County Sheriff’s Office

 The attorneys at Sammis Law Firm represent men, women, and juveniles arrested by a law enforcement officer with the Pinellas County Sheriff’s Office.
-We also handle risk protection orders filed by this agency.
+We also handle risk protection orders and civil asset forfeiture actions involving the seizure of U.S. Currency, vehicles, or other valuable property by PCSO.

 The Pinellas County Sheriff’s Office is led by Sheriff Bob Gualtieri, PCSO’s elected leader.
 PCSO is responsible for patrolling the unincorporated areas of Pinellas County and the following contract cities: